uk-gov-mirror/hmrc.ctc-traders-phase6-tis/source/documentation/partials/_rules_G.md

 number&gt; = &lt;CONSIGNMENT-HOUSE CONSIGNMENT- CONSIGNMENT ITEM.Goods item
 number&gt;).
 Keeping the order of the goods item is required to enable the automatic validation of the matching of the goods in the context of Export followed by Transit.

 **Technical Description**

+N/A

+## G0079

+**Functional Description**

+The information presented in in this D.G. is related to Safety & Security and to the Binding Itinerary.<br /><br />
+In case of Binding itinerary, the information entered must include the list of codes of the countries between the Office of Departure and the Office of Destination.<br /><br />
+In case of combined transit declaration with ENS data, the list of countries visited by the means of transport between the first place of loading until the last place of unloading shall be included.

+**Technical Description**